umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/usage.md

 ### Top 10 - Bandwidth Usage Referrers

-The second you will find, is a top 10 of the HTTP Referrers causing the most bandwidth.
-A referer is the name of an optional HTTP header field that identifies the address of the web page, from which the resource has been requested.
+The second displays the top 10 HTTP Referrers causing the most bandwidth.
+A referer is an optional HTTP header field identifying the address of the web page from which the resource was requested.
 It is the bandwidth generated from these resource requests that counts in the monthly usage limit of the project.

 ![top 10 bandwidth](../images/Top10BandwidthReferer2.png)